 - Technology must only be used during class time.
-No technology should be used during breaks (recess/lunch) or between classes except with teacher permission. - Technology must be fully charged at the beginning of each school day. - Technology may not be used for games at any time either during the school day unless they are educational AND approved for use by a teacher. - Technology must be completely open and at full brightness at all times when in use.
+No technology should be used during breaks (recess/lunch) or between classes except with teacher permission. - Technology must be fully charged at the beginning of each school day. - Technology may not be used for games at any time either during the school day unless they are educational AND approved for use by a teacher. - If technology is sent home for any reason, it is only to be used by the student for academic purposes (websites, apps) as assigned by the teacher(s). - Technology must be completely open and at full brightness at all times when in use.
 There is no need to lower the brightness to save the battery, as technology will be fully charged at the beginning of each school day. - Technology must be closed and carried carefully when moving around the classroom or hallways.
-The student should have a secure grasp on the technology when moving around. - When not being used, technology should be stored in a safe place in the classroom as per the teacher's direction. - Drinks and food should never be consumed near technology.

-- Students may only use/touch the technology that has been assigned to them.
+The student should have a secure grasp on the technology when moving around. - When not being used, technology should be stored in a safe place in the classroom as per the teacher's direction. - Drinks and food should never be consumed near technology. - Students may only use/touch the technology that has been assigned to them.
 At no time should a student use/touch another student's technology. - Students may not "personalize" school-owned technology. - The Leadership team and teachers have the right to look at students' technology, including browsing history, at any time.
 Therefore, students may not delete their browsing history.